 Does life ever make you feel really small?
 I must admit that I run into situations fairly regularly that tend to leave me feeling kind of puny and insignificant as a person.

 Like launching this devotional blog.
-When I make the mistake of comparing my fledgling blog to other well-established ones, it is pretty demoralizing.
-Compared to 100,000 followers, my 50 followers is, well, kinda small.
+When I made the mistake of comparing my fledgling blog to other well-established ones, it was pretty demoralizing.
+Compared to the 100,000 followers of some bloggers, my 50 followers was, well, kinda small.

 Let’s face it, most of us have a bias for big…big personalities, big cities, big companies, big churches, etc. Conventional wisdom tells us that generally, bigger is better.